Introduction of Media Representations and Research Methods Course (Maastricht Summer School)

 ▪ Critical Discourse Analysis ▪ Social Semiotics ▪ News Framing ▪ Textual Analysis ▪ Visual Analysis ▪ Text-Image Relations ▪ Multimodal Analysis ▪ Media Representations ▪ Research Methods ▪ Research Design ▪ Research Questions ▪ Research Paper Template ▪ Analytical Skills ▪ Critical Thinking ▪ Employability

-Would you like to know how I can turn this Media Representations and Research Methods Summer School to guest lecture(s) or university course that is tailor made for your institution?
-Then contact me to explore your options.
+I would be happy to turn this Media Representations and Research Methods Summer School to guest lectures and university courses to match the needs of your institution.
+Please contact me to explore your options.